slevithan/regex/README.md

 1. Unicode-unaware (legacy) mode is the default and can easily and silently create Unicode-related bugs.
 2. Named capture mode changes the meaning of `\k` when a named capture appears anywhere in a regex.
-3. Unicode mode with flag <kbd>u</kbd> adds strict errors (for unreserved letter escapes, octal escapes, escaped literal digits, and unescaped special characters in some contexts), switches to code-point-based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), changes flag <kbd>i</kbd> to apply Unicode case-folding, and adds support for new syntax.
+3. Unicode mode with flag <kbd>u</kbd> adds strict errors (for unreserved letter escapes, octal escapes, escaped literal digits, quantified lookahead, and unescaped special characters in some contexts), switches to code-point-based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), changes flag <kbd>i</kbd> to apply Unicode case-folding, and adds support for new syntax.
 4. UnicodeSets mode with flag <kbd>v</kbd> (an upgrade to <kbd>u</kbd>) incompatibly changes escaping rules within character classes, fixes case-insensitive matching for `\p` and `\P` within negated `[^…]`, and adds support for new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `regex` adds all of these features and returns native `RegExp` instances.
 It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (in environments without native <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are forward and backward compatible).
-It also supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
+It also supports atomic groups and possessive quantifiers to help you avoid catastrophic backtracking.
 And it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 Extended regex syntax